MarioDelgadoSr/DataVisual/README.md

 * Referencing joined properties from both the data and visual;
 * Dynamic data coloring/visualization using [D3.js](https://d3js.org/).
 * Rendering only objects that will be salvaged with a data-drive algorithm;
-	* All objects can be displayed/rendered with a user-driven (aquaRobot's Operator) option for *human* validation;
+	* All objects can be displayed/rendered with a user-driven (aquaRobot's operator) option for *human* validation;
-* Demonstration of the raycasting to display which object is selected; leveraging *DataVisual*'s *getJoinByUUID* method.
+* Demonstration of [raycasting](https://threejs.org/docs/index.html#api/en/core/Raycaster) to display an object when selected (mouse click) by aquaRobot's operator; leveraging *DataVisual*'s *getJoinByUUID* method.

 ### Prerequisites